-The Individual Consultant will report directly to Project Manager responsible for SDGIA of UNDP Turkey CO.
+The Individual Consultant will report directly to the Project Manager SDGIA of UNDP Turkey CO.

 After submission of the deliverables listed in Section 5, UNDP may have some comments and revision requests on the submitted deliverables.
 The IC shall address the comments of UNDP and if there are comments on the submitted deliverables, shall revise the deliverables as per the comments within latest 10 calendar days following notification by UNDP of the comments to the IC.